PhillipZhou/cs170_autograder/README.md

-# CS 170 Autograder
+# CS 170 Project 2 Autograder
 This project will automatically grade your cs170 project 2.
-You are responsible for creating a Makefile which incorporates grader_main.c
+You are responsible for creating a Makefile which incorporates autograder_main.c see the Makefile and sample_pthread.c for one example of that.

-You should NOT modify this code in any way.
+We advise you to NOT modify this code in any way.
+If you want please create copy of autograder_main.c or just copy the individual tests.

-We suppress all output from your program and it will not be obvious why your code failed.
-Because of this we really recommend that you have a separate main that you use for debugging, and copying individual tests over when you want to debug them.
-You also really need to have your own test cases.

-This code represents a small sample of the tests we will run for your final grade on the project, passing all the tests does not guarantee your grade.

-More tests may be made available soon, announcements will be made on piazza when new tests are released.

-If you think you are failing a test due to a bug in the autograder, please make sure to test against the glibc pthread library first, you can do that by running the "autograder_reference" executable that is created by this projects Makefile
+## Suggested workflow
+The intention was to have you compile autograder_main.c into your own program.
+We suggest you copy autograder_main.c into your own project directory.
+However this program was not intended to help you debug at all.
+We recommend that you copy tests you want to test over to a separate debugging main.c file.
+We grouped all the variables and helper functions needed for each test together.

+## Disclaimer
+The tests given here represent about half of your grade.
+So if you get 8/8 tests correct you can be sure you got at least for 50% of the total points.
+Because of this it is essential that you have your own test cases, and that you carefully read the project spec.

+## Design Notes
+We chose to intentionally put all the tests and the autograder itself in a single C file.
+This was to make it very easy for the student to compile everything, and not exposing everything in a header prevents polluting the global namespace.
+Furthermore we figured students who want to call an individual test for debugging purposes would want to add print statements anyway.

+We did everything in C++ compatible C code for maximum compatibility.

 The code is designed to not fail, even if the code it's testing crashes or hangs, if you do manage to break this autograder (I.E. you never get your